browserslist/browserslist/README.md

 1. First argument if it will not be `null`.
 2. `BROWSERSLIST` environment variable.
 3. `browserslist` config file in current or parent directories.
-4. If all methods will not give a result, Browserslist will use default value:
+4. If all methods will not give a result, Browserslist will use defaults:<br>
    `> 1%, last 2 versions, Firefox ESR, Opera 12.1`.

 <a href="https://evilmartians.com/?utm_source=browserslist">